solliancenet/ica-wbs/Starter-artifacts/Resources/containerization-starter/README.md

 8. Clone your repositories to the build agent

-    - From WSL, connect to the build agent VM as you did previously in Before the hands-on lab - Task 6: Connect securely to the build agent using the SSH command.
+    - From WSL, connect to the build agent VM as you did previously in Task 6: Connect securely to the build agent using the SSH command.

     - In your browser, switch to the "content-web" repository and click "Clone" in the right corner.